-Freeman-Sheldon syndrome
+Freeman-Sheldon syndrome: information for families

-This information sheet from Great Ormond Street Hospital (GOSH) explains the causes, symptoms and treatment of Freeman Sheldon syndrome (previously known as Whistling Face syndrome) and where to get help.
+Freeman-Sheldon syndrome (previously known as Whistling Face syndrome) is a rare genetic condition that affects the mouth, face, hands and feet.
+This information sheet from Great Ormond Street Hospital (GOSH) explains the causes, symptoms and treatment of Freeman Sheldon syndrome.